swt30/thesis/chapters/04-heating/04-heating.md

 A planet may be heated in several ways, both internal and external.

+The Earth's surface energy flux is about 40$\,$TW.^[@Davies1980] Of this, 5$\,$TW is generated within its crust and conducted to the surface.
+The remaining 35$\,$TW is generated within the interior of the planet and transported convectively.
+This internal energy generation arises primarily from three sources: the decay of radioactive elements; secular cooling and contraction; and tidal forces.

 Tidal heating occurs when a planet is tidally distorted by its gravitational interaction with a host star.
+For the Earth, tidal heating currently plays little role in internal energy generation.
+It is generally neglected in thermal calculations.
+However, rocky exoplanets that have eccentric orbits and pass close to their host star can be much more strongly tidally heated.^[@Barnes2010; @Driscoll2015]
-This mode of heating is also important for moons,^[@Ross1989] especially those around giant planets that are only weakly illuminated.
+This mode of heating is also important for moons, especially those around giant planets that are only weakly illuminated.
+This could be the dominant form of heating in such moons.^[@Ross1989]

-The decay of radioactive elements in a planet's core is known to contribute to its internal energy.
+The decay of radioactive elements in a planet's interior results in heating.
-For example, the Earth's value is...

-Gravitational contraction also provides heat input to a planet's interior.
-For example, the Earth's value is...

-> TODO: fill in Earth values for parameters above
+In the Earth this value is about half of the total internal energy generation.^[@Davies1980] The so-called "chondritic coincidence"^[@Suess1956; @Urey1956] refers to the fact that this rate is about the same as observed in chondrites.

+Cooling and contraction supply the remainder of a planet's internal energy budget.
+In the Earth, the other half of the internal energy is supplied by cooling.

 At the same time, a planet is heated externally by its host star.
+The *equilibrium temperature* is a measure of this heating.
 The equilibrium temperature for a planet is calculated by assuming that the planet is in thermal equilibrium and that incident and outgoing radiation are balanced.
 If the planet emits as a blackbody,\marginnote{
   I assume a blackbody with perfect emissivity $(ϵ=1)$.